Skip to main content

 Medical cannabis treatment - Close-up of a cannabis plant with green leaves used for medical cannabis purposes

-Our Chief Operating Officer, and former NHS psychiatric nurse, Graham Woodward explains:
+Our Chief Medical Officer, and former NHS psychiatric nurse, Graham Woodward explains:

 “Our primary responsibility is to keep patients safe and improve their health outcomes.
 Therefore, until more conclusive evidence is available, we must err on the side of caution and prioritise proven safe and effective treatments for this vulnerable population."